inrupt/solid-client-js/docs/source/installation.rst

        <https://www.npmjs.com/package/@inrupt/solid-client-authn>`_

      - Inrupt `solid-client-authn`_ is a set of libraries used to authenticate with Solid identity servers.
-After authenticating with `solid-client-authn`_, |product| picks up the authenticated session and includes the user's credentials with each request.

    * - ``vocab-common-rdf``